musk-hash-rats/p2c2r/docs/archive/unity-plugin/README.md

 Built with ❤️ by the P2C2R team.

 **Special thanks to:**
-- Unity Technologies for the game engine
+- Game Engine Companies for the game engine
 - WebSocket contributors for networking
 - The open-source community